 1. What is the Vineyard?

-The Vineyard (aka Association of Vineyard Churches) is a rapidly growing group of over 700 evangelical Christian congregations mostly located in the U.S. and Canada but also may be found across the UK and the world.
+The Vineyard (aka Vineyard USA) is a rapidly growing group of over 700 evangelical Christian congregations mostly located in the U.S. and Canada but also may be found across the UK and the world.

 The Vineyard began in 1974 from a small Bible study group our of Calvary Chapel in Costa Mesa, CA. The name “Vineyard” comes from Isaiah 27:2-3, “In that day…sing about a fruitful vineyard; I, the Lord, watch over it.
 I water it continually.
 I guard it day and night so that no one may harm it.”
 The name also reminds us of John 15 where we are told that Jesus is the vine and we are the branches and that apart from Him we can do nothing!